mlb2251/stitch-artifact/README.md

 - Runtime requirement: 3 min * NUM_SEEDS (i.e. ranges from 9 min to 150 min).
 - Memory requirement: 1 GB (expected peak at around 800MB).
-- Expected output: Full expected output logs for 3 seeds and 50 seeds are given in `experiments/make-claim-2-3.log` and `experiments/make-claim-2-50.log` respectively. **todo make the log for -50**
+- Expected output: Full expected output logs for 3 seeds and 50 seeds are given in `experiments/make-claim-2-3.log` and `experiments/make-claim-2-50.log` respectively.
 - Comments:
   - expected plots and other outputs are prepopulated in the artifact, however `make claim-2` will clear these outputs before re-running.
   - `make claim-2-viz` will execute just the table-making code for `claim-2` in case you encounter an error in the Python error and would like to re-run just that part of the code.